pathway27/bookr-mod-vita/bookr/readme.txt

 Bookr 0.x.x - xx xx 200x
 ============================
 - Added support for PDF files with CJK fonts xxx EXPLAIN xxx
+- Fixed many memory leaks in the image loader for PDF files.
+Bookr should now be able to load and display PDF files with more and larger images than before.
-- Fixed font corruption for large font sizes.
+- Fixed font corruption for large font sizes in the text viewer.
+- Fixed memory leaks releasing the PDF viewer singleton.

 Bookr 0.7.0 - April 9th 2006
 ============================